 In particular we might note that John Wesley was profoundly influenced by the desert fathers and in his life and works we see that all pervading, rich inner spirituality, which was such a vital and energetic part of the development of Methodism.
 Sadly we seem to have all but lost touch with that essential part of our narrative which was such a glorious gift to the world in those early days.

-Desert Soul seeks to rediscover such treasure which was never truly lost but has rather got become hidden through the ages.
+Desert Soul seeks to rediscover such treasures which were never truly lost but have rather got become hidden through the ages, yet preserved.
 As the world yearns for spiritual encounter, it is surely time for that which lies deep in the soul of Methodism to resurface and to once again revive deep encounter with the indwelling God.

 So it may have been a wet and stormy night outside but inside of Tewkesbury Methodist Church all was warm and bright, cheerful and entertaining as a packed audience listened to the amazing a cappella choir known as Heart and Soul.
 It was an absolute privilege to be there listening to their songs from around the world, some were very moving and some were great fun but all were brilliantly delivered and as I said in the vote of thanks at the end ‘this is a choir I want to join‘.
 A huge thankyou to the choir and their leader Hilary Davis.
 The proceeds from the evening will go to TMC and the food bank.
 Thanks to all who came and made it such a worthwhile evening.